omaralshayeb/dices/README.md

-# DICES GAME
+# DICED

-a simple game with javascript
+A simple game with Vanilla Javascript, HTML and CSS.